Retrieval-Augmented Generation

 - Relevant document got into top-K, but the LLM didn’t use that info for output generation ⇒ finetune the model for the contextual data or reduce the noise level in the retrieved context

-- LLM output is not following expected format -⇒ finetune the model, or improve the prompt
+- LLM output is not following expected format -⇒ finetuning the model, or improve the prompt

 - Pooling dilutes long text representation: During the encoding step, each token in the query receives a representation and then there is a pooling step which is typically averaging to provide one vector for all tokens in a query (query-sentence ---> one vector)